ROCm/rocThrust/README.md

 ## Introduction

 Thrust is a parallel algorithm library.
-This library has been ported to [HIP](https://github.com/ROCm-Developer-Tools/HIP)/[ROCm](https://rocm.github.io/) platform, which is uses the [rocPRIM](https://github.com/ROCmSoftwarePlatform/rocPRIM) library.
+This library has been ported to [HIP](https://github.com/ROCm-Developer-Tools/HIP)/[ROCm](https://rocm.github.io/) platform, which uses the [rocPRIM](https://github.com/ROCmSoftwarePlatform/rocPRIM) library.
 The HIP ported library works on both HIP/CUDA and HIP/ROCm platforms.

 ## Requirements